Mechanism (philosophy)

 Mechanism is the belief that natural wholes (principally living things) are similar to complicated machines or artifacts, composed of parts lacking any intrinsic relationship to each other.

-The doctrine of mechanism in philosophy comes in two different flavors.
+The doctrine of mechanism in philosophy comes in two different varieties.
 They are both doctrines of metaphysics, but they are different in scope and ambitions: the first is a global doctrine about nature; the second is a local doctrine about humans and their minds, which is hotly contested.
 For clarity, we might distinguish these two doctrines as universal mechanism and anthropic mechanism.